Swedish Meatballs with Sour Cream Sauce

 Helpful tips

 • When you brown the meatballs, don’t flip them too often, but let the the sides of the meatball become a little crispy.
-The insides will stay moist and delicious
+The insides will stay moist and delicious.

-• You don’t have to sprinkle parsley on the dish, but I love the fresh flavor
+• You don’t have to sprinkle parsley on the dish, but I love the fresh flavor.

 • You can make the sour cream sauce ahead of time, but just know that it will thicken somewhat once it sits for a bit.
-When that happens, just add a little chicken broth to loosen it
+When that happens, just add a little chicken broth to loosen it.

-How to make these meatballs
+How to make these Swedish meatballs

 Step one